 So that leaves papaya.
 Papayas contain an enzyme called papain.
 This enzyme is rich in the fruit and the latex of the tree.
 However, the amount in the fruit lowers as it ripens; whereas young, green papayas are packed with papain.

 Papain, like bromelain, is often used as a tenderizer.
-In fact, South American natives used to use the fruit and juice as a tenderizer for tough cuts of meat.
-Today, papain is a key ingredient in powdered meat tenderizers.
+South American natives used to use the fruit and juice to work on tough cuts of meat.
+Even today, papain is a key ingredient in powdered meat tenderizers.

 Papain is also used in toothpaste as a teeth whitener.
 It has also shown to interfere with urine-based drug tests for cannabinoids.